 Add and drop of Courses period:

-The add and/ or drop processes are designed to enable the students to make some changes in their course(s) after the completion of the regular registration process as notified by the Registrar Office.
+The add and/ or drop processes are designed to enable the students to make some changes in their course(s) after the completion of the regular registration process as notified by Office of the Registrar.

 Students can drop and/or add the course(s) following the dates published in the Academic Calendar.
-Students interested in dropping or adding a course(s) should fill and submit the required form and submitted to the Registrar office.
+Students interested in dropping or adding a course(s) should fill and submit the required form and submitted to Office of the Registrar.